Programs & Research

 The Saguaro Seminar: Civic Engagement in America, directed by Robert Putnam, conducts applied research on social capital, with an eye towards restoring the nation’s stock of social capital.

-The Rappaport Institute for Greater Bostonis a university-wide entity housed at HKS that aims to improve the governance of greater Boston.
-Edward Glaeser is director and David Luberoff is executive director of the Institute.
+The Rappaport Institute for Greater Boston is a university-wide entity housed at HKS that aims to improve the governance of greater Boston.
+Jeffrey Liebman is the director, Steve Poftak is the executive director, and Polly O’Brien is the associate director of the institute.

 The Transparency Policy Project, led by Archon Fung (with Taubman affiliates Mary Graham and David Weil), carefully examines regulatory strategies used in many policy areas that require firms and governments to release information about their activities and performance as a way of prompting remedial action, informing consumer choice, or spurring political action.